adityakmehrotra/Furthest-in-Future-Caching-Algorithm/README.md

 # Furthest-in-Future-Caching-Algorithm

-Implementing the Furthest-in-Future Algorithm for page caching.
+Implementing the Furthest-in-Future Algorithm for page caching, which is the optimal solution for Page Caching in time and space.

 ## Furthest Algorithm in the Future Cache Paging Problem